shannon-6block/lotus-miner/README_en.md

 # lotus-miner
+6block lotus-miner community version, which is continuously freely available to the public.

 # Recommended
-* CPU：AMD 3970X or other models of Ryzen Threadripper
+* CPU：AMD 3960X or other models of Ryzen Threadripper
 * RAM：256 GB
 * SSD：2 TB * 2
+* GPU：NVIDIA 2080 Ti
 * OS：Ubuntu 18.04

 # Minimum